Am I eligible for help?

 Once you have had a care and support assessment one of the below outcomes may be recommended:

 - A short period of rehabilitation or re-ablement (usually in your own home).
 This is to see if you can regain the ability to do some of those things you've been finding difficult, before we make a final decision on what care and support you need and whether you're eligible to receive funding.
-For more information about reablement services please see Stars and Star Plus services (external link)
+For more information about reablement services see Stars and Star Plus services on the Staywell website.

 - If you are eligible for support from the council you will need to complete a financial assessment, to decide whether you're in a position to pay towards the costs of your care and support needs.